jcaillon/valet/docs/content/docs/300.libraries/_index.md

 ## 👔 About library functions

-The functions in Valet are implement for a good compromise between performance and readability.
+The functions in Valet are implemented for a good compromise between performance and readability.
 They generally define clear local variables for the inputs as they make the code more understandable.
 However, they do not implement input validation (beside checking if mandatory arguments are given), it is your responsibility to ensure that the inputs are correct.

 Functions return values using global variables (see [performance tips](/docs/performance-tips) for an explanation).
 Depending on the type and number of returned values, they will named as such: